Loading...

 Assistantships

-Assistantships are a form of paid academic employment where you can receive financial aid, such as tuition reimbursement or a living-expense stipend, in return for working part-time for the sponsoring school.
-Duties vary, but depending on your skills and area of study, you could assist with teaching, research or even administrative work for a particular department or faculty member.
-Like scholarships and grants, assistantships are available on a limited basis, so engage with schools early in the application process.
+Duties vary, but depending on your skills and area of study you might assist with teaching, research, or administrative work for a particular department or faculty member.
+Like scholarships and grants, assistantships are limited in number, so engage with schools early in the application process.

 Corporate sponsorships